-The concentrated mouse antibody was purified by affinity chromatography using immobilized human Glypican-3 peptide and provided in liquid form in phosphate buffered saline with 0.03% Proclin 300.
+The concentrated mouse antibody was purified by affinity chromatography using immobilized human Glypican-3 peptide and provided in liquid form in phosphate buffered saline, 50% glycerol and 0.03% Proclin 300.
 The prediluted ready-to-use antibody is diluted in phosphate buffer saline containing stabilizing protein and 0.05% Proclin 300, and it has been optimized for ready to use; no further dilution is required.

-Clone: ABT068.
+Clone: ABT180.
 Isotype: IgG1, Kappa.
 Mouse IgG concentration: see label on vial.

 The concentrations of concentrated antibody may vary between lots, but it does not affect the optimal dilution.
-Reproducibility studies of inter-lot and lot-tolot have been conducted to ensure consistent staining results.
+Reproducibility studies of inter-lot and lot-to-lot have been conducted to ensure consistent staining results.